greenelab/deep-review/sections/04_study.md

 as deep learning enables analysis of increasing amounts of data generated by new technologies.
-For example, the effects of cellular heterogeneity on basic biology and disease etiology can now be explored by single-cell RNA-seq and high-throughput fluorescence-based imaging, techniques that will benefit immensely from deep learning approaches.
+For example, the effects of cellular heterogeneity on basic biology and disease etiology can now be explored by single-cell RNA-seq and high-throughput fluorescence-based imaging, techniques we discuss below that will benefit immensely from deep learning approaches.

 ### Splicing

-Pre-mRNA transcripts can be spliced into different isoforms by retaining or skipping subsets of exons, or including parts of introns, creating enormous spatiotemporal flexibility to generate multiple distinct proteins from a single gene.
+Pre-mRNA transcripts can be spliced into different isoforms by retaining or skipping subsets of exons or including parts of introns, creating enormous spatiotemporal flexibility to generate multiple distinct proteins from a single gene.
 Unfortunately, this remarkable complexity can lend itself to defects that underlie many diseases [@tag:Scotti2016_missplicing].
 For instance, in Becker